FastAPI 102: Async vs Sync, What Actually Happens

 process(r)

-Use return_exceptions=True when you want best-effort behavior — get as many results as possible even if some calls fail.
+Use return_exceptions=True when you want best-effort behavior and want as many results back as possible, even if some calls fail.

 ← PREV